alexandraruth/shaRkinjuries/README.md

 ## Additional info - e-codes in claims data

 Injury codes are included as e-codes in claims data (external cause of injury).
 Note: ICD e-codes includes ALL shark-related injuries, not just shark "bites."
-So if someone gets thwacked by a shark and sustains an injury, that is included.
+So, in theory, if someone gets thwacked by a shark's tail and sustains an injury, that is included, though I cannot speak to the frequency of this occurring...

 Browsing tool from CDC:
 + https://www.cdc.gov/nchs/icd/icd-10-cm/index.html